vEnhance/1802/src/divthm.typ

     = 2 iiint_(cal(T)) x dif V + 2 iiint_(cal(T)) y dif V + 2 iiint_(cal(T)) z dif V. $
   Due to the symmetry of the cube:
   $ iiint_(cal(T)) x dif V = iiint_(cal(T)) y dif V = iiint_(cal(T)) z dif V = a^3 / 2. $
-  If you can't see it symmetry, you could also just explicitly calculate
+  If you can't see it by symmetry, you could also just explicitly calculate
   $ iiint_(cal(T)) x dif V
     = (int_(x=0)^a x dif x) (int_(y=0)^a dif y) (int_(z=0)^a dif z)
     = a/2 dot a dot a = a^3/2. $